-The environment variable WARNINGS can contain a comma separated list of categories to enable.
-It will be taken into account before the command-line switches, this way -Wnone will also ignore any warning category enabled by WARNINGS.
-This variable is also used by other tools like autoconf; unknown categories are ignored for this reason.
+The environment variable WARNINGS can contain a comma separated list of categories to enable. -W settings on the command line take precedence; for instance, -Wnone also turns off any warning categories enabled by WARNINGS.

+Unknown warning categories named in WARNINGS are silently ignored.